TrevorLaNouette/Pewlett-Hackard-Analysis/README.md

 ### The purpose:

-Our manager has ask us to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Our manager has asked us to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 He would then like us to summarizes our analysis to help prepare for the “silver tsunami” as many current employees reach retirement age.
 We were asked to create 4 separate tables to analize this information from 6 CSV's provided by the company.

 ### CSV's Provided